USF-OS/Lab-Disks/README.md

 ## Manipulating The File System

-Back as your regular user, cd to /tmp/mount/my_files.
+Back as your regular user (you should `exit` if you are still root), cd to /tmp/mount/my_files.
 Let's create a couple files here:

 ```
 touch fileA